 - We have seen product development and new product rollout accountabilities split between sales, marketing, IT, and operations.
 This accountability needs to be under one of these areas, and the other areas can be part of the rollout team.

 - In smaller organizations, it is ok to have one person in two seats.
-Just never have one seat with two people.
+Just never have one seat with two people in it unless it is a clerk, teller or another role where there are many people in the same type of role.

 - Owners and board of directors are not part of the leadership team unless they also have a functional role in the business.
 They are not listed on the accountability chart.